iZettle/api-documentation/pusher-api/tutorials/create-event-subscriptions.md

        }
     ```

-2. Check that the response returns with a HTTP status code `200 OK`.
+2. Check that the response returns with an HTTP status code `200 OK`.
     * If yes, the subscription is created successfully.
     * If no, update the `POST` request according to the error message.

 3. Save the value of `signingKey` from the response.
-This is the key used to sign all webhook requests and should be stored so that you can verify the validity of the webhook request.
+This is the key used to sign all requests and should be stored so that you can validate the request.

     ```json
     {